Regardless of your personal motivation for learning Portuguese, you will find it to be an interesting and rewarding experience.

 Oral comprehension is another thing altogether.
 The pronunciation is singularly different between Portuguese and Spanish, and it will take some serious work for you to get to the point where you are pronouncing Portuguese right!

-For about ten years, Portugal has been a hot spot for retirees from all countries.
+For about ten years, Portugal has been a hot spot for retirees from a variety of countries.
 It must be said that this new El Dorado has many advantages:

 If you want to adapt to the country faster, then why not take some Portuguese lessons before leaving?

-Like Portugal, Brazil has many undeniable assets, such as its culture, festive side, and sunny weather.
-In fact, many Westerners are moving to Brazil, mainly to the big cities of Rio de Janeiro and Sao Paulo.
+Like Portugal, Brazil has many undeniable assets, such as its culture, scenery, and sunny weather.
+In fact, many Westerners move to Brazil’s big cities of Rio de Janeiro and Sao Paulo.

 Looking to work in Brazil?

-Remember that there are nearly 1000 American companies present in Brazil and that the country is doing everything to regain its 2010 growth level at almost 8%.
+Remember that there are companies from all over the world present in Brazil, and that the country is doing everything to regain its 2010 level of economic growth of almost 8%.

-If you read this article up to here, it is highly likely that learning Portuguese or Brazilian Portuguese is of particular interest to you.
+If you have got this far, it is highly likely that learning Portuguese or Brazilian Portuguese is of particular interest to you.

-There a lots of tips online regarding how to learn Portuguese, but you should know that all language learning requires a large dose of personal investment.
+There are lots of tips online regarding how to learn Portuguese, but you should know that all language learning requires a large dose of personal investment.

-Learning Portuguese can be done to prove to oneself that one is able to make the effort to learn and question one’s knowledge at any age…
+Learning Portuguese can be done to prove to yourself that you are able to make the effort to learn and question your knowledge at any age…

-Many surveys show that learning a language is likely to improve one’s cognitive abilities.
+Many surveys show that learning a language is likely to improve your cognitive abilities.

 Indeed, according to the scientific journal Neurology Today, adults learning a foreign language have a more reactive and developed mind.

-At the age of 70, a person who has learned one or more foreign languages has better brain abilities than one who has not.
+At the age of 70, a person who has learned one or more foreign languages has, on average, a better functioning brain than someone who hasn’t learnt any.
 The key to eternal youth is before you!